-Attention all students and learners of all ages and levels (preferably high school and college/adult students): My name is Brian.
-I am a Spanish and Italian double major and a Linguistics minor.
-I graduated from College of DuPage with an Associates of Arts in Languages and I attend the University of Illinois at Chicago currently pursuing my Bachelor's degree.
-I had a 4.0 GPA at COD and have received several honors and accolades that have refurbished my profession as a tutor.
-I have also been involved in several clubs and organizations as an officer or leader position.
-I am a Professional Tutor/Academic Assistant at the College of DuPage and have been working there for five years.
+Attention all students and learners of all ages and levels (preferably high school and college/adult students): I am language learning and linguistics tutor.
+I graduated from College of DuPage with an Associates of Arts with a concentration in Foreign Languages and Linguistics and graduated from UIC with a BA in Hispanic Linguistics.
+I have also applied to graduate school programs for an MA/PhD in Hispanic Linguistics as I aspire to be a university professor some day.
+I have worked hard to be able to earn 4.0 cumulative GPAs at both COD and UIC and have received several honors and accolades that have refurbished my profession as a tutor.
+I have also been involved in several clubs and organizations as an officer or leader position, such as being the Vice President of UIC's Linguistics Club.
+I am a Professional Tutor/Academic Assistant/Teacher's Assistant at the College of DuPage and have been working there for over six and a half years.
+I have fortunately been nominated and featured for a staff spotlight story for COD outlining my experiences and endeavors throughout my 6.5+ year career.
+If you would like to read or know more, please let me know.
 I am an avid linguist who speaks fluent Spanish and Italian, a lot of French, a decent amount of German and Portuguese, a little Polish, and a tiny bit of several miscellaneous languages like Mandarin, Serbian, Arabic, Romanian, Japanese, and Korean (etc.).
 I also am an ESL tutor/teacher who has worked with several English language learners from all over the world in small and large group (classroom-like) settings.
 Helping students learn and study languages is one of my absolute passions.
 Please read the following for further subjects I can help with!
 Are you or someone you know looking for a private tutor?
 I can help you with that!
 If you are interested in having me as a tutor for personal, professional, or academic purposes, I would love to help!
 I can tutor/and or teach Spanish, Italian, French, some German, ESL (English as a Second Language), Linguistics, Psychology, Sociology, Music (introductory classes or even Saxophone), etc. I am also willing to help you with study skills, time management, and how to be a good student in other classes that I may not have a lot of knowledge in.
-I have an immense amount of foreign language and ESL tutoring and over nine years of rich one-on-one and group delivery tutoring experience having worked with a diverse range of clientele.
+I have an immense amount of foreign language and ESL tutoring and over ten years of rich one-on-one and group delivery tutoring/teaching experience having worked with a diverse range of clientele.
 If you need general help, or even if you're interested in learning a language, please contact me and we can set up appointments and rates for the tutoring sessions!
 I am flexible and ready to assist you with all of your linguistic skills and needs!
+Thanks so much!
+Muchas gracias!
+Grazie mille!
+Merci mille fois!
+Muito obrigado!
+Vielen Dank!
+Dzieki!

 Education & Certification